krgamestudios/MERN-template/README.md

 - Backend for leaderboards (modding tutorial?)
 - Backend for energy systems (modding tutorial?)
 - Backend for items, shops, trading and currency

-# Gmail Email Settings

-If you decide to use gmail as your email provider (as I do), then use the following `.env` settings:

-	MAIL_SMTP=smtp.gmail.com
-	MAIL_USERNAME=you@gmail.com
-	MAIL_PASSWORD=yourpassword

-you'll also need to enable "less secure apps" for the specified email address.
-Remember - don't ever commit the `.env` file!
-You might even want to create a dedicated email address just for your project.